 2nd International Conference on the History of Physics, Echophysics, Pöllau, Austria

-NEWS: Download the programme
+Download the conference poster

 The Steering Committee welcomes you warmly to this, the second conference, in a series that is organised on a worldwide basis.
 By bringing together historians of science, physicists, science museum staff, lecturers and teachers, as well as others interested in any aspect of the history of physics, it aims to raise the profile of the subject to its rightful place in physics education and research.